eefio/ethio-client-ruby/README.md

 ## Code of Conduct

-Everyone interacting in the Ethio project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/veganstraightedge/ethio/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Eefio project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/eefio/eefio-client-ruby/blob/master/CODE_OF_CONDUCT.md).